Kevinpgalligan/sketches/README.md

 ### Description
-These are my experiments with the `sketch` library for Common Lisp, which provides a Processing-like interface for creative programming.
+These are my experiments with the [Sketch](https://github.com/vydd/sketch) library for Common Lisp, which provides a Processing-like interface for creative programming.

 ### Requirements
-* sketch (which comes with an extra SDL2-related installation step)
+* [Sketch](https://github.com/vydd/sketch) (which comes with an extra SDL2-related installation step)
 * random-state

 ### How to run